openbudgets/integration/README.md

     - `listen 443 ssl;`
 - http_server_data_obeu.conf
   - You define domain name in this file as
-    - `server_name data.openbudgets.eu;`
+    - `server_name your_domain_name;`
   - It should listen on port `80`
     - `listen 80;`

 #### Subdomains
 Triple store is running under subdomain `data.openbudgets.eu`.
 It is configured in file `docker-config/nginx/conf/includes/http_server_data_obeu.conf`, and `RDFBrowser` and `VirtuosoStaging` are running under this subdomain.
+You need to change`poroxy_set_header` to `Host data.your_domain_name;` in [docker-config/nginx/conf/includes/locations/rdfbrowser.conf]

 #### HTTPS
 There are some shell scripts provided to generate https credentials and ssl keys by using `letsencrypt` services running within docker container.
-You need to adapt the settings in `letsEncryptProductionCert` file with your own domain name, afterwards you can generate credentials by using the following command:
+You need to adapt the settings in `letsEncryptProductionCert` file with your own domain name, afterwards you can generate credentials by using the following command in folder [letsencrypt]:

 `sh letsEncryptProductionCert`